advanced-security/secret-scanning-custom-patterns/generic/README.md

 - Delimiters like `=` or `:` (with padding)

-- Has to be a token-like value
+- Has to be a token-like value - a 32, 40 or 64 character hex string

 <details>